kunle123-ui/kunle/Tutorial-Comprehensive-Accounts-and-Wallets.md

 ### Creating an Account

-**TODO:  the following steps don't work.
-Need to align keosd

 Performing actions on the blockchain requires the use of accounts.
 We use `cleos` to request `nodeos` to create accounts and publish them on the blockchain.

 First *examine* the `create account` command and its positional arguments.